subraatakumar/She-Health---Public-Repo/files/myat_1.md

 ## My Goal: User Profile Screen

 I have set a clear goal for myself—to implement the **User Profile Screen** for the Kind Connect app.
 This screen will allow users to view and manage their profile information, ensuring a seamless and user-friendly experience.
 Additionally, I am grateful that Subrata sir will be reviewing my code, as his insights and feedback will help me refine my skills and grow into a better developer.
+Please stay connected and review my work, and share your feedback.
+I truly appreciate it and will be grateful to all.

 ### Tech Stack
 - **Framework:** React Native